LONEWOLF143/reviews/README.md

+ # reviews project
-# i used vannilla javascript building this small project to understand DOM manipulation.
+ i used vannilla javascript building this small project to understand DOM manipulation.
 And how to get data locally, used arrow function aand random methos